Transportation to Doane Academy

 For many of our families, the simplest solution is to drop their children off at school each morning, and pick them up in the evening.
 Our Headmaster and/or Assistant Head are in the parking lot each morning to welcome students to school, and 2-3 of our faculty members are at the door to facilitate pick up in the afternoon.

-Upper School students who are licensed to drive are welcome to drive themselves to school.
+Upper School students who are licensed to drive are welcome to drive themselves to school with parental permission.

 NEW JERSEY OPTIONS